Rwanga Foundation Trains DoLSA Staff

-Until now, two trainings were provided as a part of the project including a training on Finance and Logistics that was delivered to 10 of DoLSA employees on GIZ procedures and regulations for 4 days.
+Until now, two trainings were provided as a part of the project including a training on Finance and Logistics that was delivered to 10 of DoLSA employees on GIZ procedures and for 4 days.

 In addition, an M&E training was delivered to 36 participants from DoLSA employees for 5 days.

 Moreover, six more trainings will be conducted through the project,